HOGENT-Databases/DB2-Workshops/workshops/dynamic-sql/dynamic-sql.md

 - Due to recompilation and late binding the performance of Dynamically constructed queries *can* be rather poor.

 ## Exerise 1
 In a lot of business applications a user is shown a table of data.
 Which in most cases is a selected list of columns from a table in the SQL database.
-However sometimes a uses wants to `sort` the data as he wishes.
+However sometimes a user wants to `sort` the data as he wishes.
 To solve this problem and give the user more flexibility we can create a dynamic SQL statement.
 The end goal is that a user can choose how many rows he wants to see, on which column the data has to be sorted and in which direction (`ascending or descending`).
 An example can be seen in the screenshot below.

 ![Table Sorting](images/table-sort.gif)
 > Note that the screenshot is not using the data of the database `xtreme`.